facelessuser/coloraide/docs/src/markdown/gamut.md

 /// warning | Experimental Gamut Mapping
 ///

-/// New | New in 4.0
+/// New | New in 4.8
-The default perceptual space is now OkLCh.
+The default perceptual space is now Oklab.

 Please see [Gamut Mapping in Any Perceptual Space](#gamut-mapping-in-any-perceptual-space) to learn how to use different perceptual spaces and how to set your own default.